Instructions to Authors

 Words to be abbreviated should be spelled out in full the first time they appear in the text with the abbreviations in brackets.
 Following that, the abbreviations should be used.

 References should be numbered consecutively according to the order in which they are cited in the text.
 A reference cited only in a table or figure is numbered within the sequence established by the first mention of that table or figure in the text.
 Use of references more than 10 years old is discouraged unless they are classic or unique works.
 Authors must verify all references.
 The reference list should follow the text of the manuscript.
-Follow the Vancouver style for reference formatting and punctuation in EndNote System Before Submitting.
+Follow the Vancouver style.
 In the reference list, abbreviate names of journals according to MEDLINE/Index Medicus.
 For five or more authors, list the first three names followed by "et al."

 Please note the following examples for format and punctuation: